 (Again, in writing!)
 Don’t confuse goal setting with your mission statement.
 Goals are concrete statements about what you need to achieve in order to fulfill your mission.
 Focus on results and the actions needed to achieve them.

-Where to start?
 Start with your long-range goals and work back to the present.
 Where do you want to be in 10 years?
 (The answer to this question will give you your long-range goals.)
-What will you need to do to get there? (intermediate goals) Lastly, decide which of these goals youll work on in the first and second year.
-(These are your short-range goals; youll want to focus on these right away).
+What will you need to do to get there? (intermediate goals) Lastly, decide which of these goals you’ll work on in the first and second years.
+(These are your short-range goals; you’ll want to focus on these right away).

 Your goals should be inspiring and motivational!
 Whenever possible, make them measurable.

 Once the goals are agreed upon, consider how you will accomplish them.
 Specifically, what programs will you develop?
 What will be required in terms of financial resources and people?

 As you do your planning, keep in mind that it’s important to demonstrate success.
 (Remember the old adage: Nothing succeeds like success.)
 You may not want to tackle your most challenging project first, but rather, hone your skills and develop the team with a more manageable project.

 The Board of Directors governs the organization.
 The board is responsible for establishing the direction of the organization and for its financial, ethical, and legal well-being.
 The board is also responsible for hiring the executive director and for ongoing oversight.